dougcahl/lera_DPd/README.md

 The example data in lera_DP_testdata_wera includes necessary scripts for antenna pattern calculations.

 The processing scripts for raw WERA data (from .RAW and .SORT) are available in the wera_raw_to_ts repo.
-This script makes a compatible .mat file for the forked lera_DPd repo.
-This fork will automatically process either of these formats.
+This script makes a compatible .mat file for the forked lera_DPd repo here.
+This fork will automatically process either of these formats created by wera_raw_to_ts.

 Dec.
 2019 -- Douglas Cahl, dcahl@geol.sc.edu